I read this article and was thoroughly confused at first. Why on Earth would anyone vote for such legislation?

 Often made of plastic, single-use items are created specifically to be purchased and used only one time by the consumer.
 The consumer then disposes of the item.
 Even if the consumer recycled that item, we know that only 9% of plastics are actually recycled.

 Many single-use items surround food, convenience foods specifically.
-Here, I define convenience foods like fast foods, processed and packaged foods, convenience store foods, and take-out food.
+Here, I define convenience foods like fast foods, processed and packaged foods, convenience store foods, and take-out foods.

 Single-use items made of plastic include: